Monarchy of Papua New Guinea

 All executive authority is formally vested in the monarch; however, the authority for these acts stems from the country’s populace, in which sovereignty is vested, and the monarch’s direct participation in governance is limited.
 Most of the powers are exercised by the elected members of parliament, the National Executive Council generally drawn from amongst them, and the judges on the bench.
-Other powers vested in the Crown, such as dismissal of a prime minister, are significant and important security part of the role of the monarchy.

 The Crown today primarily functions as a guarantor of continuous and stable governance and a nonpartisan safeguard against the abuse of power.
-While some powers are exercisable only by the sovereign, most of the monarch's operational and ceremonial duties are exercised by his representative, the governor-general of Papua New Guinea.
+While some powers are exercisable only by the monarch, most of the monarch's operational and ceremonial duties are exercised by his representative, the governor-general of Papua New Guinea.